 Results of the exams are usually available within two weeks of the final exam session taking place.
 This ensures that everyone receives their results at the same time.
 The exact result date will be announced prior to you taking your exam, and the examiners will remind you of this date after your interview is completed.
 Results are available from your Pathway account from mid-morning, and are also emailed to you and your mentor.

 If you are successful in the exam you will be elected as a Chartered member of the Landscape Institute (CMLI).
 You will receive a membership certificate confirming your new status as a Chartered landscape professional, and be invited to attend the LI graduation ceremony in January.
-A full list of successful candidates and their mentors is then published on the website, and in VISTA.
+A full list of successful candidates and their mentors is published on the website.

 If you are unsuccessful you will receive feedback from your examiners on the reasons for failure, and, if appropriate, they will indicate the areas you should undertake further development in.
 It is very important that you review this feedback carefully, and plan your next steps with your mentor.
 You can sit another interview at any future session, but you will need new notifications from your mentor and supervisor.
 There is no limit to the number of times you can sit your Chartership exam, and you are treated in exactly the same way as someone taking their exam for the first time.